 Why do we always say the wrong thing when we really, really need to say the right thing?
 Why do some people bring out the worst in us?

 Nancy is a specialist in early conflict resolution, accredited as a civil and commercial mediator, and qualified as a trainer, business coach and personal coach.
 Her varied career included nursing, midwifery, business ownership, management and training, and all her roles involve helping others make life easier for themselves.
-Nancy says "As an accredited civil and commercial mediator, I often see people whose lives have been blighted by misunderstanding, businesses held back or relationships damaged.
+Please note that Nancy works during the day so is available evenings only, although she might be available for daytime work if asked a week or less in advance Nancy says "As an accredited civil and commercial mediator, I often see people whose lives have been blighted by misunderstanding, businesses held back or relationships damaged.
 Usually, at the end of a successful mediation, someone says, "I wish we'd had this conversation earlier..."
 As a business and personal coach, I've seen charities struggling because directors don't get on, family businesses failing due to personality clashes and grief caused by disagreements.
 Having owned and worked in family businesses, I know the special strains (as well as the joys) these bring.
 It was this that led me to study why people behave the way they do and how to help them find their own solutions to stress and conflict."

 If you are interested in this talk and wish to contact the speaker, please complete the following form: